Entretien des hoyas

 Example: Hoya wayetii variegata

-Thin sheets:
+Thin leaves:

 Example: Hoya cembra

-Succulent Leaves:
+Succulent leaves:

 Example: Hoya kerrii splash